planetarysoftware/TSC/Lifecycle.md

 When the Pull Request is merged, the Application is considered 'accepted' and can proceed to the next step.

-### 3. Incubation Period Begins - Mentor is Assigned
+### 3. Incubation Period Begins - Mentor is Assigned and Issue is Created

 The purpose of incubation is to support and mentor a TL* entering the organization.
 The goal is for a TL* to be: